 Home

+I am the Head of Computational Social Science Research of The Alan Turing Institute.
 I enjoy studying problems related to economics and policy interventions.
-While most of my work is usually motivated from a research point of view, I always try to transform it into tools that are useful to economists in governments departments, regulators, local authorities, and international organisations.
+While most of my work is usually motivated from a research point of view, I frequently transform it into tools that are useful to economists in governments departments, regulators, local authorities, and international organisations.
 By doing so, I not only try to generate real-work impact, but also to push for a normalisation in the use of computational methods in the social sciences.
-Currently, I work on topics related to labour mobility, sustainable development, government behaviour, technological change, housing markets, and wealth inequality.
-However, I constantly engage on new projects and like to learn from peers with expertise outside economics, both topically and methodologically.
+Currently, I work on topics related to labour markets, global development, housing markets, productivity, and government behaviour.